mc put

 Examples

-Upload a File and Specify the Object Name
+Upload a file and specify the object name

-mc put images/collateral/logo.png minio/business/company-logo.png
+mc put images/collateral/logo.png aistor/business/company-logo.png

 The following command uploads a file in chunks of 20MiB each and uploads 8 parts of the file in parallel.
 8 parts are uploaded in succession until all parts of the object have uploaded.

-mc put ~/videos/collateral/splash-page.mp4 minio/business --parallel 8 --part-size 20MiB
+mc put ~/videos/collateral/splash-page.mp4 aistor/business --parallel 8 --part-size 20MiB